Pedro-J/studytips/README.md

 2 - See the file "application.properties" in "src/main/resources" and setup your databases properties,
 it must be created a schema with the same name as the one in "spring.datasource.url".

-3 - To create the tables and colunms set the "spring.jpa.hibernate.ddl-auto" from update to create, and then start the application through the file "StudyTipsApplication" in the package "com.studytips".
+3 - To create the tables and colunms start the application through the file "StudyTipsApplication" in the package "com.studytips".
 The hibernate must setup your database correctly, if the application starts without errors.
-To finish this part return "spring.jpa.hibernate.ddl-auto" to update.

 4 - Execute the file "src/main/resources/import_start.sql" in your SGBD;